 Loop Link improves traffic flow downtown by bringing order to the congested streets.

 - Pedestrians enjoy more sidewalk space and improved street crossings.

 - Buses, which carry nearly half of all travelers on this corridor, use a dedicated bus lane.

 - Drivers use two dedicated travel lanes, helping them avoid bus and bicycle traffic.

 - Bicyclists use protected lanes on Washington and Clinton to get to their destinations safely.
 A protected bike lane on Randolph is anticipated to be ready for use in 2016.

 Where is Loop Link and what buses use Loop Link?

 The Loop Link provides more efficient connections from Union and Ogilvie Stations to Michigan Avenue, using seven bus routes on Washington, Madison, Clinton and Canal that serve neighborhoods across Chicago:

 Several other routes will use segments of the Loop Link corridor on Canal Street and Clinton Street.

-To begin providing the benefits of Loop Link to commuters and motorists as quickly as possible, CTA buses will begin using Loop Link bus lanes and boarding platforms on December 20, 2015.
+To begin providing the benefits of Loop Link to commuters and motorists as quickly as possible, CTA buses began using Loop Link bus lanes and boarding platforms on December 20, 2015.